 Religious schools in Belgium are a popular academic and spiritual choice for expat parents with young children.

 One of the first things which strikes expats recently arrived in Brussels is its ethnic, cultural and religious diversity.
-For parents of young children, there is also a thriving community of schools, catering to religious and spiritual needs, to choose from.
+For parents of young children, there is also a thriving community of schools to choose from.

-A deputy administrator of an independent bilingual school for children aged two to 11 in Brussels, says modern faith-based education eschews strict religious teaching in favour of character-building and the instillation of values and ethics in young people, regardless of background.
+A deputy administrator of a Brussels-based school says modern faith-based education eschews strict religious teaching in favor of character-building.
+These schools instill values and ethics in young people, regardless of background.

 The diversity of Belgium’s religious education

-Belgium has a long tradition of religious (predominantly Catholic)-based education, but as the country’s demographics have changed over time, so has the provision of schools which cater to different faiths or worldviews.
+Belgium has a long tradition of religious (predominantly Catholic) education.
+As the country’s demographics have changed over time, so has the provision of schools that cater to different faiths.

 “Belgium’s religiosity is a patchwork tapestry woven together out of traditional Catholic church-related elements, new religious experiences introduced by immigrant communities and an undefinable complex set of late modern world views of younger generations,” the report stated.